GTRows/SwiftUI-MVVM-Template/README.md

 - `App`: Contains the main app file (`SwiftUI_MVVM_TemplateApp.swift`) and `Persistence.swift` (for data persistence).
 - `ViewModel`: Contains ViewModel files, including `AuthViewModel.swift` (for handling authentication logic) and `HomeViewModel.swift` (for managing the home view logic).

-## Installation
+## Usage

-To get started with this project:
+To use this template:

-1. Clone the repository.
+1. Click on the "Use this template" button to create a new repository.
+2. Clone the new repository to your local machine.
-2. Open the project in Xcode.
+3. Open the project in Xcode.
-3. Build and run the project on a simulator or physical device.
+4. Customize the project as needed, then build and run it on a simulator or physical device.

 ## Requirements